 This type of anxiety, known as sexual performance anxiety, is not unique to men.
 However, it occurs more often in men because they often think they should be “in charge” in the bedroom.
 In fact, many men judge their success in life through their sex life!

-However, when men become anxious before or during sex, they can have performance issues, such as maintaining an erection or premature ejaculation.
+However, when men feel anxious before or during sex, they can have performance issues, such as maintaining an erection or premature ejaculation.

 It’s prevalent for a man to experience sexual problems once in a while, but if these issues occur often, anxiety will increase, and the cycle of poor sex will continue.
 Therefore, it’s imperative to stop performance anxiety before it takes over a man’s sex life.
 Here’s how to overcome sexual performance anxiety.